kontena/docs/using-kontena/install-master/README.md

 # Installing Kontena Platform Master

-> Kontena Cloud users do not need to install Kontena Platform Master.
-This article is for those who want to tinker and run their own custom Kontena Platform Master.

 The [Kontena Platform Master](../../using-kontena/README.md#kontena-platform-master) may be installed on _any_ Linux machine.
 The easiest way, is to use Kontena CLI built-in provision tool that is designed to help Kontena Platform Master installation.
 See below instructions for installing Kontena Platform Master on various platforms:

 * [AWS EC2](aws-ec2.md) (via plugin)